-Another passing service user gets my attention.
-‘It’s like Big Brother in here.’
-The woman moves on hurriedly, and the others behind her disperse; and we carry on with our checks.
+Another passing service user gets my attention: ‘It’s like Big Brother in here.’
+The woman moves on hurriedly, the others behind her disperse, and we carry on with our checks.
 My colleague ensures I have ticked the right boxes, given the momentary commotion.

 ‘Right… so that’s the kind of thing we’re dealing with?’; ‘Yes, loads of crack in here, and spice.’